AWS offers a range of storage solutions, but for users with typical storage needs, the decision comes down to these three services: EBS, EFS and S3.

 The question is, which one?

-It’s really a question of use case, but the good news is that these three services are generally different enough from each other that, once you’ve established your needs, and you understand what situations each one is most suited to, picking one over the other is easy.
+It often comes down to use case, but the good news is that these three services are different enough from each other that, once you’ve established your needs, and you understand what situations each one is most suited to, picking one over the other is easy.

 The even better news is that we’ve written up all you need to make that decision below.